Dates & Rates

 Keewaydin has a fully equipped infirmary and medical personnel on Devil’s Island twenty-four hours a day while camp is in session.
 If further medical services are needed, hospitals are available in nearby North Bay and New Liskeard.
 There is emergency communication with medical personnel while on canoe trips and evacuation can be done if necessary.
 It is also possible for campers or staff to be treated, recover at base camp and rejoin a trip.

-Campers must be physically and emotionally prepared to fully participate in the programs that Keewaydin offers.
-Keewaydin accepts all children who meet the criteria for admission regardless of race, ethnicity, disability, religion, sexual orientation or national origin.
+Keewaydin Temagami is a summer camp which specializes in single-sex wilderness canoe trips for boys and for girls.
+In order to attend, children must be physically and emotionally prepared to fully participate in the program.
+Keewaydin Temagami serves children who meet the criteria for admission regardless of race, ethnicity, disability, religion, sexual orientation, national origin, or transgender status or any other protected ground under applicable human rights legislation.

 - What is the staff to camper ratio?